 During the recently held American presidential election, VBM was offered as an option and was heavily used by voters due to the Covid 19 Pandemic.
 Of the 51 states surveyed by the National Conference of State Legislatures, only eleven states did not require electors to apply for VBM kits.
 Of those, four were specific to only the November 2020 election.
 In terms of the voters list, most if not all state legislatures have access to databases such as motor registration agencies that enable confirmation of election data, i.e. analysis of signature and photographic data.
-ATIPP legislation in the Province of NL severely restricts or prohibits such access between levels of government bodies and regulatory agencies.

 The City of St. John's relies on the permanent list of electors provided by Elections NL.
-Due to privacy legislation, the City has minimal access to government databases outside its own jurisdiction to assist with data cleansing.
+Due to privacy legislation, the City has limited access to data to assist in cleansing and/or confirming the information contained on the voters' list.
 These limitations compromise the City's ability to administer an accurate voters list, an essential component to the City's current method of mass mailing.